 There are clear differences between the North and the South of the city.
 These differences correspond mainly to the social classes that inhabit each area.
 This is why the government shows more or less interest in each one.
 And this is easy to observe this when visiting these places.

 In the North of the city we find a large network of bike lanes.
-Its implementation was easier, due to the wide space of the streets and avenues of these areas.
+Its implementation was easier, considering the streets and avenues of these areas are very wide.
 They had been designed thinking of a city more populated than Buenos Aires actually was in its origins.

 Furthermore in the South we find narrower streets and, in some cases, streets with cobblestones.
 The good thing of visiting this part of the city, known as “the City Center”, is that traffic is restricted between 11am and 4pm.
 The city government wants to discourage drivers from moving around in the area.